-Illegal interview questions address subjects that are not allowed, generally related to protected categories such as age or religion.
+Illegal interview questions address subjects that are not allowed, generally related to protected categories, such as age or religion.
 You will want to steer clear of these questions as they may violate discrimination laws.
-In addition to age and religion, other areas to avoid asking questions about during interviews include:
+In addition to age and religion, the following are subjects to stay away from as they are illegal questions to ask in an interview:

 - Disability